15532th/avtdl/EXAMPLES.md

       - "archive"
 ```

-#### Monitor and download from both subscriptions feed and channels RSS feeds
+#### Monitor and download streams from both subscriptions feed and channels RSS feeds

 Both RSS feeds and channel pages are monitored for new uploads.
 All new records are then fed into the same `filter.deduplicate` entity, so that only one record (from the monitor that noticed it earlier) is generated for a new video.
 These records are then passed to `execute` plugin entity that runs `ytarchive` on them.